MuKnIO/avoum-cardano-feasibility-study/study.md

           bidOut    = txInfoOutputs txInfo !!
 1
       in
       and
-        [ -- Should output two cells, one for the assets being -- sold, and one for the bid being accepted: length (txInfoOutputs txInfo) == 2
+        [ -- Should output two UTxOs, one for the assets being -- sold, and one for the bid being accepted: length (txInfoOutputs txInfo) == 2